Levitating (song): Commercial performance

 DaBaby's remix of "Levitating" debuted at number 51 on the Billboard Global 200 chart dated 17 October 2020, and has peaked at number 2 on the chart.
-It has reached number one on the Canadian Hot 100, becoming Lipa's first and DaBaby's second number-one single in Canada.
+It has reached number 1 on the Canadian Hot 100, becoming Lipa's first and DaBaby's second number-one single in Canada.
 It topped the chart for three nonconsecutive weeks.
 "Levitating" became Lipa's biggest US chart hit.
 It debuted at number 73 on the Billboard Hot 100 chart dated 17 October 2020.
-On the chart dated 9 January 2021, it reached the chart's tenth position, becoming Lipa's third top 10 single following "Don't Start Now" and "New Rules" (2017).
-It peaked at number 2 on the chart (behind Silk Sonic's "Leave the Door Open"), tying "Don't Start Now" as Lipa's highest-charting US song, and it is Lipa's longest-running top-10 hit.
-On the issue dated 4 September 2021, in its 34th week in the top 10, "Levitating" surpassed "Girls Like You" by Maroon 5 featuring Cardi B to become the longest-running top 10 single by a female artist.
-It has since become the second song to spend a total of 40 weeks in the top ten, as of the week ending 30 October 2021, after "Blinding Lights" by The Weeknd.
+On the chart dated 9 January 2021, it reached the chart's tenth position, becoming Lipa's third Top 10 single following "Don't Start Now" and "New Rules" (2017).
+It peaked at number 2 on the chart (behind Silk Sonic's "Leave the Door Open"), tying "Don't Start Now" as Lipa's highest-charting US song, and it is Lipa's longest-running Top 10 hit.
+On the issue dated 4 September 2021, in its thirty-fourth week in the Top 10, "Levitating" surpassed "Girls Like You" by Maroon 5 featuring Cardi B to become the longest-running Top 10 single by a female artist.
+It has since become the second song to spend a total of forty weeks in the Top 10, as of the week ending 30 October 2021, after "Blinding Lights" by the Weeknd.
 On the issue dated 19 March 2022, in its 70th week on the chart, "Levitating" surpassed "How Do I Live" by LeAnn Rimes as the longest-charting hit on the Hot 100 by a female artist.
+The record was subsequently broken in 2025 by Mariah Carey's "All I Want for Christmas Is You".
 The DaBaby remix of "Levitating" topped both the US Mainstream Top 40 chart, which monitors pop radio stations, and the US Adult Top 40, which monitors hot adult contemporary radio formats.
-It also reached number one on the Radio Songs chart after a 37-week climb, the longest climb to the top spot in the chart's 30-year history, surpassing the 35-week climb set by "I Hope" by Gabby Barrett in October 2020.
+It also reached number 1 on the Radio Songs chart after a thirty-seven-week climb, the longest climb to the top spot in the chart's thirty-year history, surpassing the thirty-five-week climb set by "I Hope" by Gabby Barrett in October 2020.
 In December 2021, the solo version of "Levitating" was named the best-performing single of the year on the Hot 100, becoming only the fourth single to achieve this without topping the weekly chart (after "Wooly Bully" by Sam the Sham and the Pharaohs in 1965, "Breathe" by Faith Hill in 2000, and "Hanging by a Moment" by Lifehouse in 2001) and the first single by a female solo artist to top the year-end chart since 2011.